zarf-dev/zarf/docs/5-operator-manual/0-set-up-and-install.md

 ## Set Up Complete

 At this point, you have successfully installed the Zarf CLI and initialized a K8s cluster.
 You are now ready to begin deploying packages to your cluster.
-The [Walkthroughs](../13-walkthroughs/index.md) section of the documentation provides a step-by-step guide on how to deploy packages to your cluster, and the [Doom Walkthrough](../13-walkthroughs/2-deploying-doom.md) is a great place to start.
+The [Walkthroughs](../13-walkthroughs/index.md) section of the documentation provides a step-by-step guide on how to deploy packages to your cluster, and the [Deploying Zarf Packages](../13-walkthroughs/2-deploying-zarf-packages.md) is a great place to start.
 Follow along with the guide to learn more about deploying packages to your cluster and get started with your first deployment.